But trust us, by incorporating some changes into your lifestyle, you can wake up with positivity that borders on Bob Ross levels.

 3. Open the blinds

 Natural light will help you adjust to being awake in the morning.
 So, open those curtains and blinds and soak in the day.
-If you have to wake up before the sun has risen, consider investing in an artificial light that mimics natural light.
+If you have to wake up before the sun has risen, consider investing in artificial light that mimics natural light.
 You might be surprised by how well it helps your brain snap into action.

 Give yourself time to adjust to the light, you’ll start feeling more awake in just a few minutes.